Tystø

 Sound performance and environmental impact are linked

-When low C02 emissions is the target - it's important to know the impact of small decisions.
+When low C02 emissions is the target - it's important to know the impact of product decisions.
 With virgin glass products - specified sound requirements of a glass wall is directly linked to its CO2 emissions.

 Tystø breaks this link